J0hann3/Minishell/README.md

 builtins:
 ◦ echo with option -n							|	Done
-◦ pwd with no options							|	Done
+◦ pwd with no options							|	Done	->if getcwd return NULL, real steal print the current path even if parent folder is rm
+																real pwd don't use PWD variable
 ◦ env with no options or arguments				|	Done
-◦ cd with only a relative or absolute path		|
+◦ cd with only a relative or absolute path		|	Done
 ◦ export with no options						|	Done	-> dont works in pipe ◦ unset with no options							|	Done	-> dont works in pipe ◦ exit with no options							|